Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 Q: Can my family join me on campus for the conference?

-A: Friends and family are welcome at all events open to the public, which at this point are the evening readings.
-We are still considering possibly making some afternoon events open to the public.
-Unfortunately, given the shared apartments available, we are unable to offer on-campus accommodations to anyone other than Conference participants.
+A: Friends and family are welcome at all events open to the public, which include afternoon and evening events.
+We are unable to offer on-campus accommodations to anyone other than conference participants (and we ask that all accepted participants commit to staying on campus).

-Q: I was invited to attend the Conference as a Scholar or Fellow; can I definitely give a reading?
+Q: I was invited to attend the Conference as a Contributor, Scholar, or Fellow; can I definitely give a reading?